-- 1. Provides a written Notice of Meeting to the parents of the student with a disability at least 24 hours prior to the ARC meeting.
-The ARC chairperson provides a copy of the Procedural Safeguards Notice (parent rights) to the parent. - 2.
-Invites and ensures full participation of the following core members: ARC chairperson, regular education teacher of the student, special education teacher of the student (invitation required for students in eighth grade or age 14 or older; if younger than age 14, as appropriate), others as appropriate (e.g., school counselor, school psychologist, community agency representatives).
+- Schedules the ARC meeting.
+By regulation, this requires a seven-day notice unless the parent/guardian agrees to meet prior to the seven days.
+In cases of drugs, weapons, serious bodily injury, or significant behavioral-discipline safety concerns, an ARC may be scheduled with a 24-hour notice to parents. - 2.
+Invites and ensures full participation of the following core members: ARC chairperson, regular education teacher of the student, special education teacher of the student, student (invitation required for students in eighth grade or age 14 or older; if younger than age 14, as appropriate), others as appropriate (e.g., school counselor, school psychologist, community agency representatives).